bplab/blueprintlab/qrcode.md

 If you don't have everything now, you can still begin registration and come back later to finish it.

 Here's some things you will need to upload:
-1. Logo - 1024h x 1024w pixels in PNG format with transparent background (Optional)
+1. Logo - 1024w x 1024h pixels in PNG format with transparent background (Optional)
-2. Store front photo - #h x #w pixels in JPG format
+2. Store front photo - 308w x 274h pixels in JPG format
-3. Staff photos - 175h x 149w pixels in JPG format (at least 1)
+3. Staff photos - 175w x 149h pixels in JPG format (at least 1)

-Click the button below to begin your registration.
+Click the button below to begin your application.

-<a class="button special small" href="https://docs.google.com/forms/d/e/1FAIpQLSeKARu5LZawGfK3tD8YWsYFudzM-s4LPmn9Ca74GTlfpWTPLg/viewform?usp=sf_link" title="Register button" target="_blank">Register</a>
+<a class="button special small" href="https://docs.google.com/forms/d/e/1FAIpQLSeKARu5LZawGfK3tD8YWsYFudzM-s4LPmn9Ca74GTlfpWTPLg/viewform?usp=sf_link" title="Pleye application button" target="_blank">Apply for Pleye</a>

+Once approved, we will send you your custom QR code by email.